tylermorganwall/MusaMasterclass/MusaMasterclass.md

 }
 ```

-We first plot our original raster.
+First, let’s plot our original raster.
 The `clickpoly` function from
 `spatstat` allows you to click and define polygon vertices directly on
 your R graphics device.
 We are going to create a building with four
 vertices, and then use our helper functions to convert those vertices
 into a spatial polygon.
-We’re then going to rasterize that polygon onto
+Then we rasterize that polygon onto the same
-the same grid as our original data, and set the height of our
+grid as our original data with the `rasterize` function, which also sets
-skyscraper.
-Finally, using `merge`, we will combine them into a single
+the height of our skyscraper.
+Finally, using `merge`, we will combine
-dataset and reduce the
+them into a single dataset and reduce the
 resolution.

 ``` r